paradoxysm/EMGanalysis/README.md

 characterizing all twitches that occur in REM sleep.

 The information is outputted into an .xlsx spreadsheet for subsequent analysis.
+A Baseline vs Experiment analysis is included as a .xlsm file

 # 2. Installation